lslumass/HyresBuilder/README.md

-# HyResBuilder
-A simple package for building HyRes peptide model.
+# HyResBuilder: A simple Python library to generate HyRes model of peptides.